MicrosoftDocs/azure-devops-yaml-schema/task-reference/publish-test-results-v1.md

 **`testRunTitle`** - **Test Run Title**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Optional.
-Provides a name for the test run against which the results will be reported.
+Specifies a name for the test run against which the results will be reported.
 Variable names declared in the build or release pipeline can be used.
 <!-- :::editable-content-end::: -->
 <br>